AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.simulate(*args)
    :module: roadrunner

-   simulate the current SBML model.
+   Simulate the current SBML model.

    There are a number of ways to call simulate.